frank157629/transfer/PowerPINN/README.md

 # PowerPINN
-Physics-Informed Neural Networks (PINNs) and Vanilla Neural Networks for Synchronous Machine and Grid-Following and Grid-Forming Converter Models
+Physics-Informed Neural Networks (PINNs) and Vanilla Neural Networks for Grid-Following and Grid-Forming Converter Models and Synchronous Machine Models.

 ## Overview
 This repository provides a framework for generating and training **Physics-Informed Neural Networks (PINNs)** for power system components(**Here: SM models and GFL models and GFM models**).
 It allows users to define Ordinary Differential Equations (ODEs), generate datasets, and train PINNs or Vanilla-NNs to approximate system dynamics efficiently.